 - Parodied in Runaways, where a villain is trying to justify an attempt to exterminate the entire human race "for the greater good," and quotes the Star Trek example as "proof."
-The heroine is not impressed and says "You're Insane!."
+The heroine is not impressed and responds with You're Insane!.

 - In the CrossGen graphic novel series The First, the gods of House Dexter live by this trope.
 Their creed is to place the needs of others before self.

-- Troller!: The human inspired form of Reproduction that the Cybertronians are seen to be adopting produces young which are unable to transform (Sorry, Transmute).
+- Troller!: The human-inspired form of Reproduction that the Cybertronians are seen to be adopting produces young which are unable to transform (Sorry, Transmute).
 It will eventually breed out their transforming abilities, but it is the only way the Species can survive.

 - Passionate Pragmatism: Erwin and Hange feel that making sacrifices is sometimes necessary in order to maximizing happiness.

 - Kyoshi Rising; this is essentially Yangchen's philosophy; the Avatar must place the safety and balance of the world before their personal beliefs and desires (in her case, killing potential threats despite being raised in a society that was built upon non-violence).
-Kyoshi agrees with her to some extent, but vows not to lose herself in the way Yangchen did.
+Kyoshi agrees with her to some extent but vows not to lose herself in the way Yangchen did.

-- In What Happens in Vegas, Dumbledore tries to pull this card on the Teen Titans when they refuse to let Willow Potter return to England until her bond with Raven settles (they can't leave each others side until it does).
+- In What Happens in Vegas, Dumbledore tries to pull this card on the Teen Titans when they refuse to let Willow Potter return to England until her bond with Raven settles (they can't leave each other's side until it does).
 In his words, there's fourteen thousand witches and wizards who need hope.
 Robin responds that by their own admission, Voldemort has about thirty followers and the Ministry has far more Aurors than that.
 Meanwhile, the Teen Titans are five people responsible for protecting seven hundred thousand people from roughly two hundred different supervillains.

 - Star Trek II: The Wrath of Khan is the Trope Namer, specifically the scene where Spock explains his Heroic Sacrifice.

-- The League of Extraordinary Gentlemen.
-As the damaged Nautilus is sinking to the bottom of the ocean, Captain Nemo must make a decision.
+- The League of Extraordinary Gentlemen: As the damaged Nautilus is sinking to the bottom of the ocean, Captain Nemo must make a decision.

-Ishmael: Aft bulkhead open.
+Crewman: Aft bulkhead open.
 Pump valves jammed!

 Nemo: Seal it off!

-Ishmael: There are men in there!
+Crewman: There are men in there!

 Nemo: For the greater good, we must seal it!